 It is acceptable to sign documents electronically, in the same way that a signature on a document that has been faxed is acceptable.

-Where you must be careful is the method by which the signed document is served or delivered, as it cannot be delivered electronically.
+Where you must be careful is the method by which the signed document is served or delivered.

-We cover the various methods allowed under the Residential Tenancies Act the our “Town Hall” material on serving notices, it is available here: http://landlordselfhelp.com/media/2016/01/TownHall_serving-doucments_public.pdf
+We cover the various methods allowed under the Residential Tenancies Act in our “Town Hall” material on serving notices, it is available here: http://landlordselfhelp.com/media/2016/01/TownHall_serving-doucments_public.pdf

 No, landlords have no way to force tenants to get contents or liability insurance, even where the lease says the tenants will get it.
 However, it will limit the tenant’s options if they ever make a claim against landlords in the future.

-The Residential Tenancies Act requires ALL landlords provide new tenants with an information package detailing basic landlord and tenant rights and responsibilities as well as information on how to contact the Landlord and Tenant Board.
-The information package is posted online and is available for download at http://www.sjto.gov.on.ca/documents/ltb/Brochures/Information%20for%20New%20Tenants.html
+The Residential Tenancies Act requires landlords, who are not using the Standard Form of Lease, to provide new tenants with an information package detailing basic landlord and tenant rights and responsibilities as well as information on how to contact the Landlord and Tenant Board.
+The information package is posted online and is available for download at https://tribunalsontario.ca/ltb/brochures-videos/

 It is a breach of the Ontario Human Rights Code to rent a unit and demand that there be “no children” allowed.
 A no pets clause is not enforceable under the Residential Tenancies Act.
 Damage deposits are not lawful under the Residential Tenancies Act, it is in fact an offence under the Act to charge them.